 How to schedule an online tutoring appointment

 You must schedule online appointments in advance.
-We ask that you contact the Writing Center at least 5 business hours prior to the time you're requesting a session.
+We ask that you contact the Writing Center at least 1 business hour prior to the time you're requesting a session.
 We need time to pair you with a tutor, let them prepare for the session, and ask any questions we might have.
-For example, if you have a paper due at 12 p.m. on Friday, you need to contact us by 4 p.m. on Thursday.
-You can view our hours here to make sure you're within the 5 business hour guideline.
+For example, if you want a session at 10 a.m. on Friday, you need to contact us by 8 p.m. on Thursday.
+You can view our hours here to make sure you're within the 1 business hour guideline.
 Tutors are only available for scheduling and conducting online tutorials during the Writing Center's regular business hours.
-Additionally, you must be available by phone or instant message for the duration of the session, as online tutoring is an interactive service that requires your participation.
+Additionally, you must be available by Zoom or phone for the duration of the session, as online tutoring is an interactive service that requires your participation.

 To schedule your appointment, follow these simple steps: